kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 ![kubesphereOnVsphere-en-0-1-5-compatibility](/images/docs/vsphere/kubesphereOnVsphere-en-0-1-5-compatibility.png)

- you select a guest operating system, the wizard provides the appropriate defaults for the operating system installation.
+Select a guest operating system.
+The wizard will provide the appropriate defaults for the operating system installation.

 ![kubesphereOnVsphere-en-0-1-6-system](/images/docs/vsphere/kubesphereOnVsphere-en-0-1-6-system.png)

-Before you deploy a new virtual machine, you have the option to  configure the virtual machine hardware and the virtual machine options
+Before you finish deploying a new virtual machine, you have the option to set **Virtual Hardware** and **VM Options**.
+You can refer to the images below for part of the fields.

 ![kubesphereOnVsphere-en-0-1-7-hardware-1](/images/docs/vsphere/kubesphereOnVsphere-en-0-1-7-hardware-1.png)